Albert0i/DAO/README-cont.md

 };
 ```

-A call to `autoIncrementWithLua` will do, add `get` before `exec` returns the new id in pipeline result.
+A call to `autoIncrementWithLua` will do, a `get` before `exec` returns the new id in pipeline result.

 #### VI.
 Implementing `findPost` in MySQL + ORM